 The Australian Government’s COVIDSafe App has been developed to help speed up contacting people exposed to COVID-19.
 It is voluntary to use.

-With the welfare of our staff and community in mind, Council has made a number of changes to its services and facilities.
+With the welfare of our staff and community in mind, and in accordance with the NSW Government's public health orders, Liverpool City Council has made a number of changes to its services and facilities.
 Please see below for current information.

 Customer Service Centre

 The Customer Service Centre at 33 Moore St, Liverpool, is open to the public from 8.30am – 4.30pm, Monday to Friday.
 The area is limited to 8 visitors.